asbjornb/DacHelpers/README.md

 # DacHelpers

 Wrapper for Microsoft.SqlServer.Dac and Docker.DotNet to simplify integration testing against databases with DacPacs.
+You can grab it at [nuget](https://www.nuget.org/packages/DacHelpers/).

 ## Usage